kwebio/kweb-docs/routing.rst

 * Sharing - Users can share content with others by sending a link to a certain page.
 * Navigation - URLs are used to drive the web browser’s back/forward functions.

-Traditionally, visiting a different URL would cause the page to be refreshed, but in modern web applications this often isn't necessary, and Kweb handles this for you automatically.
+Traditionally, visiting a different URL would cause a new page to be downloaded from the server, but in modern web applications this often isn't necessary, and Kweb handles this for you automatically.

 A simple example
 ----------------